Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-7.md

 We have created the `fire()` method of DomainEvent, to easily fire an event from the application service.

 ## 65-003 Application Service domain module Adding Mapper, DTO and Ports
+**We do the validation and transaction management in the application service.**

+In `@ConfigurationProperties(prefix = "restaurant-service")`, the prefix is the prefix we use in application.yml of the container module.

+Data mapper classes are factory classes that will create the domain objects from the input objects that were sent by clients and also create the output objects from the domain objects.

+Note: The input ports will be implemented in the application-service(same module that the interfaces are defined) module and the output ports will be implemented in the infra modules like dataaccess and messaging.

-004 Application Service domain module Implementing input ports
+## 66-004 Application Service domain module Implementing input ports

-005 Implementing Data Access module
+## 67-005 Implementing Data Access module

-006 Implementing Messaging module
+## 68-006 Implementing Messaging module

-007 Implementing  Container module
+## 69-007 Implementing  Container module